Early Childhood - Preschool and Pre-K

 How is Your Child Doing?

-Download "sparkler" for free today to check in on the development your 0-5 year old's heart, mind, body, and words with the Ages & Stages Questionnaires and to find fun ways to learn through play together!
-Learn more playsparker.org/Connecticut
+Download "sparkler" for free today.
+Check in on the development your 0-5 year old's heart, mind, body, and words with the Ages & Stages Questionnaires and to find fun ways to learn through play together!
+Learn more playsparkler.org

 Groton Public Schools offers a variety of opportunities for preschool aged children (ages 3-4) and a very comprehensive full-day Kindergarten program (5 year olds).
 As a participant in the State of Connecticut's School Readiness Grant Program, Groton also provides additional opportunities for preschoolers and Kindergarten transition activities for in-coming students.